peymanrasouli/meaningful_locality/README.md

 # Setup
-We recommend using the Anaconda Python 3.6 distribution for the required libraries.
+We recommend using Anaconda Python 3.6 distribution for the required libraries.

 # Reproducing the results
 To reproduce the results of MeaningfulSampling method on LIME with: